adasprilla/TouchPad-Gestures/README.md

 Of course, 2 finger swipes and taps are already interpreted by GNOME or your DE and apps for scrolling etc.

 IMPORTANT: Test the program.
-Check for reported errors, missing packages, etc:
+Check for reported errors in your custom gestures, missing packages, etc:

-    # cd to source dir, as above
+    # Ensure the program is stopped
-    make stop
+    libinput-gestures-setup stop

     # Test to print out commands that would be executed:
-    ./libinput-gestures -d
+    libinput-gestures -d
     (<ctrl-c> to stop)

     # And/or test to print out commands as they are executed:
-    ./libinput-gestures -v
+    libinput-gestures -v
     (<ctrl-c> to stop)

 Confirm that the correct commands are reported for your 3 finger swipe left/right/up/down gestures, and your 2 or 3 finger pinch in/out gestures.
 Some touchpads can also support 4 finger gestures.

+### STARTING AND STOPPING

-Search for, and then start, the libinput-gestures app in your DE.
-It should also start automatically at log in and run in the background.
-Or you can start it immediately in the background with:
+Search for, and then start, the libinput-gestures app in your DE or you can start it immediately in the background with:

-    make start
+    libinput-gestures-setup start

-You can stop the app with:
+You can stop the background app with:

-    make stop
+    libinput-gestures-setup stop

+You can enable the app to start automatically in the background when you log in with:

+    libinput-gestures-setup autostart

+You can disable the app from starting automatically with:

+    libinput-gestures-setup autostop

 ### RELOAD CONFIGURATION

 Type the following anytime to reload your configuration file:

-    # cd to source dir, as above
-    make restart
+    libinput-gestures-setup restart

 ### UPGRADE

     # cd to source dir, as above
     git pull
+    sudo make install
-    make restart
+    libinput-gestures-setup restart

 ### REMOVAL

-    # cd to source dir, as above
+    libinput-gestures-setup stop
+    libinput-gestures-setup autostop
-    make uninstall
+    sudo libinput-gestures-setup uninstall

 ### LICENSE